AIR-Research-Group-UCLM/Fatigue-Detector-Rehab/readme.md

 python3 -m pip install -r requirements.txt
 ```

 4. Set up the folder with the data from RI.
-In this example, the folder is RI_Data.
+In this example, the folder is Input.
 5. Locate the execution date and the user you want to analyse.
 6. Run the main program.
 The arguments of the program are (You can check running "python3 Fatigue_analysis.py --h"):
     -   (Required) user : The user you want to analyse